A Look at Maine Aquaculture

 About the Author

-Dr. Tim Kurt, D.V.M., Ph.D., joined the Foundation for Food and Agriculture Research in October 2016 as a Scientific Program Director.
+Dr. Tim Kurt, D.V.M., Ph.D., joined the Foundation for Food & Agriculture Research in October 2016 as a Scientific Program Director.
 Dr. Kurt manages the Protein Challenge, a research portfolio in support of FFAR efforts to enhance and improve the environmental, economic and social sustainability of diverse proteins for a growing global population.
 He also oversees the Rapid Outcomes from Agricultural Research (ROAR) program, which awards grants for research to prevent and/or mitigate agricultural pest or pathogen outbreaks.
 Dr. Kurt received his D.V.M. and Ph.D. degrees from Colorado State University.